 Vulnerability, to me, is almost equated to complete honesty, a hyper externalization of internal thoughts.
 To be honest, is to be vulnerable.

-LC: Can you tell me more about the way in which you use poetic language?
+AB: Can you tell me more about the way in which you use poetic language?
 When does the process of writing intervene in your practice?

 CL: Reading is the thread.
 Through reading the idea forms with intentionality, and language emerges as part of the sculpting tool and framing device.
 I think poetic language opens up the possibility for interpretations and creates rooms to wander and contemplate; it contains presence and absence.
 Writing for me is very similar to sculpting; for instance, you vomit a big chunk of emotions, and then you start to shave it down to a recognizable form.